At Selby’s, where a 1940s era atmosphere prevails, a classic dry-aged roast crown of duck for two is among the featured items on the dinner menu.

 (320 Village Lane, Los Gatos, 408.354.4330, manresarestaurant.com)

 For the ultimate in refined American cuisine, head to David Kinch’s Manresa, the only three-Michelin-starred restaurant in the Valley.
-Hyperlocal ingredients boost the multicourse tasting menu ($275, optional beverage pairing $220), while master sommelier Jim Rollston’s wine collection has earned a Wine Spectator Grand Award since 2008.
+Hyperlocal ingredients boost the multicourse tasting menu ($295, optional beverage pairing $235), while master sommelier Jim Rollston’s wine collection has earned a Wine Spectator Best of Award of Excellence since 2008.
 The restaurant’s interiors, updated in 2018, include artwork from Kinch’s multiple trips to France each year.
-INSIDER’S TIP Ask for the signature Into the Vegetable Garden appetizer, an ode to seasonality.
+INSIDER’S TIP Kinch's famous Into the Vegetable Garden is an ode to seasonality, so while it's a signature, don't expect to get the same dish twice.

 (1067 N. San Antonio Road, Los Altos, 650.948.2696, chefchu.com)